 Learn how masks are used during ceremonies and festivals by cultures around the world.
 Explore the techniques and materials used to make these works of art while creating your own unique mask to take home.

 River Builders, Grades 1 - 5

-Discover the many creatures that build along and within the river.
-From beavers to caddis flies to osprey, and even humans, students will learn about the variety of materials used to build their creations and how the river ecosystem supports these unique builders.
+Discover the many creatures that build along and within the river through interactive observation.
+Students will learn how different creatures build, why and where they build, as well as how the river ecosystem supports these builders.